Skip to main content

 Also for: Windows, Xbox 360

-Welcome to the city of Dunwall, capital of Gristol, The Empire of the Isles.
-If you accidentally call it England no-one would blame you.
-It is basically a dark steampunk fantasy about the old empire, mixing and matching dramatic events and landmarks from British history into an oppressive hellscape.
-Dunwall itself feels like a twisted version of 17th-century London, with its own palaces, mansions, factories, and slums lined with brick buildings.
-The smog hangs thick in the air.
-Rats litter the streets.
+Welcome to the city of Dunwall, capital of Gristol, within the Empire of the Isles.
+If you accidentally mistake it for England, no one would blame you.
+This is essentially a dark steampunk fantasy of the old empire, remixing landmarks and historical anxieties from British history into an oppressive hellscape.
+Dunwall feels like a twisted version of 17th-century London: palaces, mansions, factories, and slums packed tightly together in brick and iron.
+Smog hangs heavy in the air.
+Rats infest the streets.

-I apologize if this review wallows in details of Dishonored's world design, but it truly belongs to the upper echelons of immersive game universes.
-Designed by the brilliant Bulgarian art director Victor Antonov, who also helped create Half-Life 2, Dishonored's world seems like an authentic place with a proud history, now reduced to shambles.
-It ranks alongside Bioshock's Rapture or Dark Souls' Anor Londo as artificial places you need to see before you die, regardless of your interest in video games.
+Forgive me if this review lingers on Dishonored’s world design, but it belongs among the upper echelon of immersive game universes.
+Shaped by art director Victor Antonov—who also helped define the visual identity of Half-Life 2—Dunwall feels like a real place with a long, proud history now collapsing under its own weight.
+It stands alongside BioShock’s Rapture and Dark Souls’ Anor Londo as an artificial location you should experience at least once, regardless of your interest in games.

-It's the perfect setting for a Shakespearian story about political intrigue and revenge, as told through the eyes of an assassin.
-And the way you meticulously explore it makes it even more memorable.
-You assume the role of Corvo Attano, the Lord Protector of the Empress and her daughter, although he might not keep that title for long.
-Maybe "Jack the Ripper" would be more fitting?
+It’s the perfect stage for a Shakespearean tale of betrayal and revenge, told through the eyes of an assassin.
+You step into the boots of Corvo Attano, Lord Protector to the Empress and her daughter—at least for a moment.
+That title won’t last.
+“Jack the Ripper” might be more appropriate.

-As technological advancements leave some good games by the wayside, Dishonored remains strong because of its absorbing world and visual design.
-This is one of this year's most cherished games for me, eight years after its initial release.
-It's a shame I ignored for so long.
-I think the bland cover art put me off.
+As technological trends leave many older games behind, Dishonored endures thanks to its cohesive world and striking visual identity.
+It has become one of my most cherished experiences this year—eight years after its original release.
+It’s a shame I ignored it for so long.
+Perhaps the bland cover art put me off.
 But, to paraphrase Morrissey: the more you ignore it, the closer it gets.
-And ignoring Corvo Attano is a mistake that will cost you dearly.
+And ignoring Corvo Attano is a mistake that comes at a steep price.

 [Screenshots from MobyGames: www.mobygames.com]